 A financial advisor who began at Edward Jones nearly 30 years ago had picked up six customer complaints throughout his career.
 Like many disputes made by investors, all six of the complaints were correlated to the dotcom bubble burst.

-Even though the advisor now runs his own successful RIA, he was intent upon clearing his name and controlling the false narrative that FINRA’s BrokerCheck was peddling.
+Even though the advisor now runs his own successful RIA, he was intent on clearing his name and controlling the false narrative that FINRA’s BrokerCheck was peddling.
 Did he incur complaints from one of the largest financial meltdowns in history?
 Yes.
 Did he ever commit a sales-practice violation at any time while advising those clients?
 Absolutely not.

 Uncomfortable with what his BrokerCheck profile implied, the advisor hired AdvisorLaw to remove the disclosures from his Form U4 through the expungement process set forth by FINRA’s Dispute Resolution Forum, under FINRA Rule 2080.